ShazibRauf/KNN-Classifier/README.md

 # K-Nearest Neighbours (KNN) Algorithm - README

-This README file provides an overview of the `k`-Nearest Neighbours (KNN) algorithm implementation and the tasks associated with it.
+This README file provides an overview of the `k`-Nearest Neighbours (KNN) algorithm implementation.
 The KNN algorithm is a simple, yet effective, machine learning algorithm used for classification and regression tasks.

 ## 1. Implementation of KNN Algorithm